 Historical background

 On 27 November 1898 (not 28 November as reported by Rea 2001:222), the St. Louis Globe-Democrat published an article written five days earlier by Grant Jones entitled “An animal 130 feet in length” (Jones 1898).
 It reported the discovery by William H. Reed of “the petrified bones of the most colossal animal ever taken from the earth’s stratas [sic]”, claiming an exaggerated length of eight feet for a femur, despite including an illustration of Reed standing next to the femur that showed him slightly taller than it.
 The article optimistically extrapolated a total length of 130 feet, hip height of 35 feet and shoulder height of 25 feet.
-Coggeshall (1951a:238) implies that Reed had a reputation for inflating the sizes of his finds, so it is likely that Jones was merely relaying dimensions relayed to him by Reed.
+A colleague, Arthur Coggeshall (1951a:238) implies that Reed had a reputation for inflating the sizes of his finds, so it is likely that Jones was merely relaying dimensions relayed to him by Reed.

 On 1 December 1898, the much more widely read New York Post published an anonymously condensed version of Jones’s article titled “The Dinosaur of Wyoming” (Anonymous 1898a).
 This came to the attention of industrialist and philanthropist Andrew Carnegie (Figure 2A), who at age 63 was beginning to turn his attention away from industry and had become founder and funder of the Pittsburgh museum that bore his name.
 Excited by this report, Carnegie scrawled on a copy “My Lord — Cant you buy this for Pittsburgh — try.
 Wyoming State University isnt rich — get an offer — hurry AC” (Figure 3).
-He sent this to William J. Holland (Figure 2B), director of the Carnegie Museum, and followed it with a cheque for $10,000 (about $370,000 today) (Holland 1930:84).
+He sent this to William J. Holland (Figure 2B), director of the Carnegie Museum, and followed it with a cheque for $10,000 (about $380,000 today according to in2013dollars.com) (Holland 1930:84).
 (Many accounts — including that of Holland (1930:83) himself — credit a later article in the New York Journal and Advertiser (Anonymous 1898b), which depicts a “Brontosaurus giganteus” in bipedal posture, peering into an 11th story window, for triggering Carnegie’s interest, but Carnegie’s handwritten note shows that the earlier article was the significant one.)

 Holland used Carnegie’s money to hire experienced field paleontologists away from other museums: Reed from the University of Wyoming and Jacob L. Wortman and Arthur S. Coggeshall from the AMNH (Coggeshall 1951a:238).
 He sent them out to collect Reed’s “Most Colossal Animal.”
 It soon became clear, however, that this discovery consisted only of the proximal third of an apatosaurine femur (Coggeshall 1951a:240), which was acquired by the Carnegie Museum as specimen CM 83 and is currently on display in the public gallery.
 The specimen appears about the same size as the femur of the Apatosaurus louisae holotype CM 3018, which measures 1785 mm (5 feet, 10 inches) (Gilmore 1936:232), so Reed evidently exaggerated the size of the specimen as well as its completeness.
 With this specimen proving a disappointment, the team’s remit was broadened to a search for spectacular sauropod specimens that could be mounted in the museum.